jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 that it was fast and they knew exactly what we needed.

 <img class="img img-responsive center-block"
-     alt="ire ola performing in Ping Tom Park." src="/static/images/blog/chicago-park-show/ireola.jpg" />
+     alt="Hard Femme setting up the gear.
+Remember that half of playing music is carrying heavy stuff." src="/static/images/blog/chicago-park-show/setup.jpg" />

 <p class="text-center small">
-    <em>ire ola performing in Ping Tom Park.</em>
+    <em>Hard Femme setting up the gear.
+Remember that half of playing music is carrying heavy stuff.</em>
 </p>

 ## Gather your equipment

-This was the first show I'd thrown in years and I was surprised and a little bit overwhelmed at how much equipment we needed.
-The following is as exhaustive of a list as I can remember.
+This was the first show I'd thrown in years and I was a little bit overwhelmed at how much equipment we needed.
+When you throw a show in a park, you're starting from a completely blank slate, and you don't have anyone to fall back on if you forget a guitar cable and need to borrow one.
+The following is as exhaustive of a list of our gear as I can remember.

 ### Amps